 Set Your Budget Early On

 The budget is one of the most essential elements of wedding planning.
 Before you start booking vendors, decide how much money you want to spend on each aspect of your wedding—from venue cost to flowers to catering fees.
-Once you have a clear idea of your budget, it will be easier for you to make decisions about vendors and other services that fit within that framework.
+Once you have a clear idea of your budget, it will be easier for you to make decisions about vendors that fit within that framework.
 Having a budget in place will also help you stick to it and avoid overspending.

 Conch Concierge Weddings

 “Take the stress out of destination wedding planning and hire a planner who knows the top locations and has strong relationships with talented event professionals,” says Michael Vernon owner of Conch Concierge Weddings, a company specializing in Key West wedding packages.

 “Be sure to add a couple of bridal shows or venue open houses to your planning mix,” says Allen Walker, owner of Cincinnati DJs Big Daddy Walker Productions.
 “You’ll find lots of fresh ideas and it’s a good way to get to know your potential vendors.”